 Several months passed, and though the princess could not forget her love for the prince, she did not dwell on what could have been, but pressed forward with her own activities and accomplishments.
 Sometimes she found herself staring curiously at her appearance in the mirror, but she refused to place any value on her lack of physical beauty.
 “I would never be happy living with one who did,” she would tell herself, and was comforted.

-Her astonishment can easily be imagined when, on entering the wedding hall, she saw that every other maiden also wore a veil.
-Remembering the guards’ injunction not to reveal her identity, she mingled among the others and found that they were just as confused as she was.
-Was this some grand game, or a strange tradition of this kingdom?
+Her astonishment could easily be imagined when, on entering the wedding hall, she saw that every other maiden also wore a veil.
+Remembering the guards’ injunction not to reveal her identity, she mingled among the others incognito, and found that they were just as confused as she.
+Was this some grand game, or a strange new tradition?

 When the time for the wedding to take place drew near, excited whispers rolled over the gathered guests in waves.
 Here was the prince, but no bride!

 The prince stood at the front of the room and scanned the groups of veiled figures.
 Everyone grew silent and expectant, but still the prince said nothing, and still there was no sign of his bride.
-He stepped off the dais and stood close to one veiled figure for a moment, then moved to stand near another, then another, and so on, making his way around the room.
+He stepped off the dais and stood close to one veiled figure, then moved to stand near another, then another, and so on, making his way around the room.
 All eyes followed him as everyone grew more and more mystified.
-Had the prince gone mad?

 “Wait!” the prince cried, rushing forward.
 He grasped her hand and she was compelled to turn toward him.
 He then caught her arm in his and walked through the crowd of murmuring figures to the dais.
 There he stopped to face her and raised his hand for silence.
 “I once failed a test of love,” the prince said in the instant hush that followed, “and lost the most beauteous heart that ever beat in this world.
 And so I set myself another test, in the hopes that I would pass this time, and regain what I had lost through my own willful blind folly.”
 The prince stared at the veiled princess and dropped to one knee.
 “Princess, I know now what it is to lose one’s heart to another’s beauty, for when your heart left my kingdom, it took my heart with it.
 I beg a thousand apologies from thee.
 When you would teach me what true love was, I scorned it, measuring love by the eyes alone.
 Will you consent to give me your hand in marriage, that I might behold the beauty of thy heart all the rest of my days?”